adambraimbridge/next-myft-client/README.md

 * preferred
 * enabled

-## Actors

 For some requests, the actor must be specified.
 Where the actor does not feature in the request parameters, the actor is the current user.

 If `actor` is `'user'` and `actorId` is `null`, then it defaults to the user ID retrieved using [next-session-client](https://github.com/Financial-Times/next-session-client)

-## Client-side API

-*Note - there are other undocumented methods but these should not be used externally*

 ### .init([additionalRelationships])